palant/apk-instrumentation/README.md

 * `args`: Comma-separated list of all arguments (stringified)

 In addition, the format specifier `%x` is treated specially: `System.identityHashCode()` will be called on the corresponding input and the result hex-formatted.

+## ClassReplacer component

+This component will load classes from `.jimple` files and replace existing files with them.
+You can take the `.jimple` file for a class from the decompilation output, modify it as needed and give the result to this component to replace the original with it.

+*Note*: This will do nothing for classes that don’t exist in the original archive.

+Configuration options:

+* `ClassReplacer.enabled`: add to enable this component
+* `ClassReplacer.classes`: list of paths to `.jimple` files

 ## CallLogger component